jzamponi/synthesizer/README.md

 #### Compatibility with hydrodynamical codes
-Currently supported (M)HD codes:

-    - GIZMO
-    - AREPO
-    - GADGET
-    - ZeusTW

-Synthesizer is very young and at the moment only snapshots from the above listed codes are supported.
-Creating interfaces to new codes is easy to implement but it takes time.
-For AMR codes, grid and density (and optionally temperature) information is needed to generate the input for RADMC3D.
-For SPH codes, all synthesizer needs are point coordinates x, y, z and density (and optionally temperature), all in cgs units.
-It does the gridding by interpolating point coordinates into a regular cartesian mesh.
+The coupling of hydrodynamical codes with different origins is now implemented in Synthesizer using the snapshot readers from the YT Python package.
+If your code is supported by the YT project, it works with Synthesizer.

+For particularly customized hydro readers, use the --source option (or source function argument in you call to the create_grid module).

-If you're interested in using synthesizer and your hydro code is not yet supported, feel free to get in contact.
-The implementation should be quite strightforward.
+If code is not currently supported and you are interested in using this tool, feel free to get in touch.

 #### Requisites:

-    Software:   python3, CASA, RADMC3D, ParaView (optional)
+    Software:   python3, RADMC3D, CASA, Mayavi/ParaView (optional)

 ### Feedback

-If you have any feedback, please reach out at jzamponi@mpe.mpg.de.
+If you have any feedback, please feel free to reach out at joaquin.zamponi@gmail.com.